riteshitey/AWS-SAA-C02-Study-Guide/README.md

 As for the issue, the product went into a tainted state in non-prod, which led people to create VPC endpoints directly from the console.
 This resulted in a situation where the template was intended for a single VPC endpoint resource, but multiple endpoints were being created.

+ECR Synch Product User Guide

+Introduction

+The ECR Synch product is an automation tool designed to synchronize Docker images from a Nexus repository to Amazon Elastic Container Registry (ECR).
+It ensures that Docker images used in AWS comply with organizational standards by pulling pre-scanned images from Nexus and pushing them to private ECR repositories in a controlled manner.

+This guide provides an overview of the product, prerequisites, detailed steps to use it, and examples to help users understand and operate the ECR Synch product.

+---

+Contents

+1. Overview

+2. Key Features

+3. Prerequisites

+4. How the Product Works

+5. SSM Parameter Format

+6. Step-by-Step Guide to Using ECR Synch

+7. Best Practices

+8. FAQs

+---

+1. Overview

+ECR (Elastic Container Registry) is an AWS-managed Docker repository service.
+Within the organization, ECR serves as a cache for Docker images that originate from Nexus repositories.
+The ECR Synch product:

+Pulls Docker images from Nexus repositories.

+Pushes these images to AWS ECR private repositories.

+Ensures compliance with security standards by requiring images to pass bank-standard scans.

+In Production Accounts:
+Only pre-approved and scanned images from production Nexus repositories can be synchronized.

+In Development Accounts:
+Images from both development and production Nexus repositories can be synchronized.

+---

+2. Key Features

+Automated Synchronization: Automatically syncs Docker images from Nexus to ECR at a defined schedule (default: hourly).

+SSM Parameter Integration: Uses Systems Manager (SSM) parameters to determine which images to synchronize.

+Flexible Configuration:

+Sync images on demand by updating SSM parameters.

+Set desired concurrency and frequency.

+Lambda-Driven: Executes the synchronization logic via AWS Lambda.

+VPC Integration (Optional): Adds ECR Docker and API endpoints to the development VPC.

+---

+3. Prerequisites

+To use the ECR Synch product, ensure the following:

+1. ECR Repository:

+Create the corresponding ECR private repository before setting up SSM parameters.

+The repository name follows the format: <nexus-env>-<nexus-namespace>.

+2. IAM Permissions:

+Lambda must have permissions to interact with Nexus, ECR, and SSM.

+3. Network Configuration:

+Lambda function must be configured to access the Nexus repository.
+This may require appropriate VPC and security group settings if Nexus is hosted on a private network.

+4. SSM Parameters:

+Ensure the SSM parameters are formatted correctly (explained below).

+---

+4. How the Product Works

+1. The product uses SSM parameters to define the images to be synchronized.

+2. A Lambda function is triggered:

+Automatically on a scheduled basis.

+Manually when an SSM parameter is created or updated.

+3. The Lambda function:

+Pulls the specified Docker image from Nexus using skopeo.

+Pushes the image to the corresponding ECR repository in AWS.

+4. The product logs the synchronization process to CloudWatch for monitoring and debugging.

+---

+5. SSM Parameter Format

+SSM parameters define the source image path in Nexus and the destination in ECR.

+Format

+/app/ecr/<nexus-env>/<nexus-namespace>/<optional-image-folder>/<image-name>/<version>

+Example

+For the image:

+nexus-amazon-dev-docker-registry.barclays.intranet/barclays-int-ngcb-sil/com.barclays.api.ngcb/sil-push-adapter:1.0.038

+1. SSM Parameter Name:

+/app/ecr/dev/barclays-int-ngcb-sil/com.barclays.api.ngcb/sil-push-adapter/1.0.038

+2. SSM Parameter Value:

+nexus-amazon-dev-docker-registry.barclays.intranet/barclays-int-ngcb-sil/com.barclays.api.ngcb/sil-push-adapter:1.0.038

+The product automatically derives the corresponding ECR private repository name as:

+dev-barclays-int-ngcb-sil

+---

+6. Step-by-Step Guide to Using ECR Synch

+Step 1: Create the ECR Private Repository

+1. Log in to AWS Management Console.

+2. Navigate to ECR → Repositories → Create Repository.

+3. Use the format <nexus-env>-<nexus-namespace> for the repository name.

+Step 2: Create the SSM Parameter

+1. Go to AWS Systems Manager → Parameter Store → Create Parameter.

+2. Set the parameter details:

+Name: /app/ecr/<nexus-env>/<nexus-namespace>/<optional-image-folder>/<image-name>/<version>

+Value: Full Nexus image path (e.g., nexus-amazon-dev-docker-registry.barclays.intranet/...).

+Type: String.

+Step 3: Monitor the Synchronization

+1. The product will automatically detect the new or updated SSM parameter.

+2. It will pull the image from Nexus and push it to the ECR repository.

+3. Use CloudWatch Logs to monitor the synchronization process.

+---

+7. Best Practices

+ECR Repository Naming:

+Always follow the <nexus-env>-<nexus-namespace> format for consistent repository naming.

+SSM Parameter Management:

+Use clear and descriptive names for SSM parameters.

+Avoid modifying the parameter directly without confirming the Nexus image path.

+Security:

+Ensure proper IAM roles and permissions for the Lambda function.

+Keep Nexus and ECR credentials secure.

+Testing:

+Test synchronization in a development environment before deploying to production.

+Monitoring:

+Regularly review CloudWatch logs for successful syncs and error handling.

+---

+8. FAQs

+Q: What happens if I forget to create the ECR repository before updating SSM parameters?

+The synchronization will fail.
+Always create the ECR repository before setting up SSM parameters.

+Q: Can I use this product to delete images from ECR?

+No, the product is designed for synchronizing images.
+Image deletion must be done manually.

+Q: Can I sync multiple images at the same time?

+Yes, the product supports concurrent synchronization based on the parameters provided.

+Q: How can I trigger an on-demand synchronization?

+Update the corresponding SSM parameter.
+The Lambda function will detect the change and initiate the sync.

+---

+Conclusion

+The ECR Synch product simplifies the process of synchronizing Docker images between Nexus and AWS ECR.
+By following the guidelines and examples provided in this document, users can effectively manage and synchronize their images while ensuring compliance with organizational standards.

 ```
 Resources:
   AHACloudWatchLogGroup: